 As the patterned paper would be the overlay for hiding the edges of the window, I flipped it over and drew lines 1/2″ in from the edge on all sides to create something I could cut along to form a frame.

 You can use a cutter like this one to cut frames pretty accurately.
 You align the pencil marks with the wire, look straight down and insert your blade where two lines intersect, pull down to cut and stop where the marks line up with your blade handle.

 Oh, in case you are wondering, those numbers on my blade represent when I started using it; ‘9’ for September and ‘1’ for the first edge I am using.
 When that side gets blunt I will flip it around to the ‘2’ side.
 I find it easier to keep track of when to replace blades that way 🙂

 Ok, this is the fun part.
 I flipped over the shaker window and tossed some google eyes, seed beads, flat sequins, wood veneer stars and enamel skelly heads into it.
 Not too many, though – they need room to move.

 The stars were, of course, wood flavored and I wanted something a little more matchy-matchy, so I dabbed both sides of each star with my Deep Orange (E97) Copic Marker:

-I deactivated the sticky on the back with my cornstarch bomb before I put them in with the rest of the goodies.
+I deactivated the sticky on the back with an anti-static pouch, then put them in with the rest of the goodies.